Racum/awesome-django/README.md

 *Packages that extend the functionality of existing field type or add new field types.*

 * [django-audiofield](https://github.com/areski/django-audiofield) -  Allows audio files upload, management and conversion to different audio format (mp3, wav & ogg).
+* [django-binhash](https://github.com/Racum/django-binhash) - Work with hexadecimal, store in binary, using half of the data size.
 * [django-bitfield](https://github.com/disqus/django-bitfield/) - A BitField extension for Django models.
 * [django-countries](https://github.com/SmileyChris/django-countries/) - Provides country choices for forms, flag icons, and a CountryField.
 * [django-enumfield](https://github.com/5monkeys/django-enumfield/) - Custom Django field for using enumerations of named constants.